slashvar/slashvar.github.io/_drafts/SFINAE.md

 SFINAE stands for **Substitution Failure Is Not An Error**.
 Does it helps ?

 In short, the compiler will not produce errors in some substitution cases and just ignore the faulty code.
-It can be surprising that such a behaviour makes any sense in the first place, but it's in fact a very powerfull feature.
-If you think of it, sometimes you instanciate a template but not all operations provided by it make sense with the provided parameters.
+It can be surprising that such a behavior makes any sense in the first place, but it's in fact a very powerful feature.
+If you think of it, sometimes you instantiate a template but not all operations provided by it make sense with the provided parameters.
 As long as you don't use them, you're fine.
 This silent failure is very convenient in a lot of cases.
 The basic usage of this is to forbid generic operations on type for which it doesn't make sense.
 Let's take a simple example:

 ```cpp
 template <typename T>